NEEDLEPOINT STITCH GUIDE

 Rice stitch is a very useful needlepoint stitch to learn, as it can be used in so many different ways.
 It is simple to work, on either canvas or cross stitch fabrics.

-Things can get really exciting when you work rice stitch using different fibres or threads for each layer.
+Things get really exciting when you work rice stitch using different fibres or threads for each layer.
+Here are three examples that show just how versatile this stitch can be.

-In the photo below I used a fine rayon thread for the second layer which alters the effect considerably.
-It looks as though a fine net has been overlayed on top of the large cross stitches here.
+In this example I used a fine rayon thread for the second layer which alters the effect considerably.
+It looks as though a fine net has been overlaid on top of the large cross stitches.

-The next photo shows the large crosses worked in 2mm silk ribbon.
-Here the corner stitches are worked in a variegated cotton over the top, giving a totally different effect.
+Here the large crosses were worked in 2mm silk ribbon with the corner stitches in a variegated cotton over the top, giving a totally different effect.

-The diagram on the right shows the sequence of stitches.
+The diagram shows the sequence of stitches.
 As you can see it is a very simple stitch to work.

 This diagram shows the stitch worked over 2 fabric or canvas threads, whereas my stitched examples were worked over 4 canvas threads.
 There is nothing to stop you using both in the same project.